 Car Engine and Other Systems Care Tips

-1. Check engine oil at every other fill-up
+1. Check engine oil at every other fill-up For an accurate reading, follow this procedure:

 When your check engine lights comes on, you may be torn between utter panic and just wanting to ignore it and hope it goes away.
 That's perfectly understandable.
 That same check engine light could come on for anything from a serious engine or transmission problem all the way down to a loose gas cap.